Taking stock of the new places I visit each year has become an annual tradition, even though I continue to wait until the very last minute to share!

 I stopped at the UNESCO-listed 10th-century Monasteries of Haghpat and Sanahin near the Georgian border.

 Turkey (Mt.
 Nemrut to Bodrum)

-I flew back to Istanbul, and on to Adiyaman, from which I took a bus, then taxi, to Kahta.
+I flew back to Istanbul and then on to Adiyaman, from which I took a bus, then a taxi, to Kahta.

 This small town serves as a base for visits to Nemrut Dagi, the mountain upon which an egomaniacal king had larger-than-life sculptures carved from stone.